muratoner/dotfiles/README.md

 ### Customizing Your Setup

 You're encouraged to modify the scripts and configuration files to suit your preferences.
-Here are some tips for customization:
+Here are some tips for customization based on the changes made in the project:

 -  **Dotfiles**: Edit `.shared_prompt`, `.zprompt`, `.bash_prompt` to add or modify shell configurations.
+- **Shell Scripts**: The `.sh` files in the project, such as `brew.sh` and `macOS.sh`, contain various customizations for setting up the development environment.
+You can modify these scripts to tailor the setup according to your preferences.
-- Adjust settings in the `settings/` directory to change preferences and themes.
+- **Settings Folder**: You can also add your own configuration files to the `settings/` directory to further customize your development environment.

 ## Contributing